THE TEAM — Citizen science core group

 PhD

-Rachel is a post-doctoral researcher in Sarah Hamer's lab.
+Rachel is a assistant research scientist in Sarah Hamer's lab.
 Her PhD work focused on the ecology and epidemiology of Chagas disease in the southern US.
-Data from citizen-submitted bugs comprised the bulk of her dissertation.
-She enjoys working with the public to raise awareness and is a main contact for questions from the public.
+Data from community-submitted bugs comprised the bulk of her dissertation.
+She enjoys working with the public to raise awareness and is a contact for questions from the public.

 Gabriel L. Hamer